cypress-io/cypress/docs/source/guides/integrating-cypress/continuous-integration.md

 We have [created](https://github.com/cypress-io/docker) an official [cypress/base](https://hub.docker.com/r/cypress/base/) container with all of the required dependencies installed.
 Just add Cypress and go!
 As an experiment we have also created a complete [cypress/internal:cy](https://hub.docker.com/r/cypress/internal/tags/) image with pre-installed Cypress; just call {% url '`cypress run`' cli-tool#cypress-run %}.

-If you don't use this image you must install all of the [linux dependencies](https://on.cypress.io/continuous-integration#section-dependencies).
+If you don't use this image you must install all of the {% url 'linux dependencies' continuous-integration#Other %}.
 See [this issue](https://github.com/cypress-io/cypress/issues/165) for more information.

 **Docker CI examples**